forhadahmed/refactor/README.md

 ![image](https://user-images.githubusercontent.com/2707770/167050904-dd0a1abc-c094-453b-9991-88a63c54e37e.png)

-This tool parses all blocks from source files and does a pair-wise comparison among all blocks for "similarity".
+This tool parses all blocks from source files and does a pair-wise comparison among blocks for "similarity".
 This is computed using python's [SequenceMatcher](https://docs.python.org/3/library/difflib.html#sequencematcher-examples) implementation.
 A pair of blocks that have a [ratio()](https://docs.python.org/3/library/difflib.html#difflib.SequenceMatcher.ratio) above a certain threshold are considered "similar" (default=0.8).

 The largest blocks are compared first.
+A block that is a descendent of another block will not be compared with the parent block.
+For example, in the above diagram, blocks `#1`/`#3` and `#1`/`#5` will not be compared.

-If two blocks are found to be similar, their children are discarded from further comparisons.
-For example, in the above diagram, if block `#1` is found to be similar to another block (not shown), then blocks `#3`, `#4`, `#5` (subtree for block `#1`) would not be compared with any other blocks.
-Block `#2` sould still be eligible for comparison.
+Also, if two blocks are found to be similar, their children are discarded from further comparisons: if block `#1` is similar to another block (not shown), then blocks `#3`, `#4`, `#5` (subtree for block `#1`) will not be compared with any other blocks.
+Block `#2` will still be eligible for comparison.

 For large input file sets, there can be thousands of code blocks to compare - from small 2-3 liner blocks to large function bodies.
 Smaller blocks are typically discarded for comparison which cuts down the processing time:
 - a default minimum block size filter is used which discards many smaller blocks from processing